JAMES B. WOLFE (1844–1916)

 On February 8, 1872, Wolfe married Anne (also Anna) Ignatius O'Connor, the daughter of an Irish immigrant and a native of Jackson County, Iowa.
 They had seven children: John O. C. (b.
 1873), Jeremiah "Jerry" (b.
 1876), May R. (b.
 1878), Honora "Nora" L. (b.
 1880), James Leonard (b.
 1881), Walter Ignatius (b.
 1886), and Anna (b.
 1887).

-Wolfe died on January 27, 1916.
-At the time of his death, he was president of the Lost Nation Savings Bank.
+Wolfe signed his will on August 2, 1915, and died on January 27, 1916.
+At the time of his death, he was president of the Peoples Trust and Savings Bank in Lost Nation, to which he bequeathed one-sixth of his estate.
 He is buried at Saint James Cemetery in Toronto, Iowa.